andela-technology/qualified-docs/content/creating-content/challenges/guides/full-stack.md

 If a back-end is mocked in support of a front-end challenge, it's generally a good idea to mention this to the candidate explicitly in the instructions to promote transparency.
 Making mock files visible and read-only is a common strategy.

 ### Prefer APIs to server-side rendering
 APIs are a more natural fit for Qualified than server-rendered apps, although both are supported.
-The code runner offers HTML5 capabilities but Web Preview will be unavailable for server-side challenges.
+The code runner can render HTML returned to test cases, but without backend interactivity.
+Web Preview will be unavailable for server-side challenges.
 Making the front-end a single-page app and the back-end a JSON API makes it easy to maximize the advantages of each.

 ### Alternatives to mocking
 Writing mocks for large APIs can be time-consuming and may not be suitable for all use cases, particularly highly dynamic services.